Base Game Review

 If you’ve ever followed the TGR Instagram feed, you know this one’s been coming for awhile.
 I think it’s safe to say that Android: Netrunner is currently my favourite game.
 But the real question isn’t whether the game is good (it is.
 It’s so damn good) but why?
 With tens of thousands of games which could have taken my number one spot, what is it about Android: Netrunner that has my attention?

 My main focus today will be on the Core box.
 It’ll be the most likely starting point if you’re interesting in testing this out.
-(And speaking of testing it out, The Goof Review is sponsoring a Core Box competition in Gympie on the 25th of March!
-Come along and check it out!)

 Android: Netrunner is a Living Card Game that’s been around since 2012.
-For those of you unfamiliar with LCGs, they’re a form of game that releases extra packs and expansions to be used in competition which remain legal for quite some time (the game is about to experience its first rotation in five years).
+For those of you unfamiliar with LCGs, they’re a form of game which releases extra packs and expansions to be used in competition which remain legal for quite some time (the game is about to experience its first rotation in five years).
 But the other factor which differs from Collectable Cards Games (and probably my favourite thing about them) is when you get a pack or a box, you know exactly what’s in it.
 There’s no random luck.
 You don’t have to spend hundreds of dollars chasing your perfect deck, or spend equally as much buying that one card online (I don’t even want to guess at how much I’ve spent on MtG in my life).
 You can decide what deck you want to build and then just go out there and get it.

 But not everyone is interested in tournament play, and this game caters to a casual audience too.
 A friend and I started with just a single core box and spent days playing with those cards before we decided we wanted to go pick up another couple of packs.
 Which may not sound like a lot of time, but when you consider we play an abnormally large amount of games and I’m used to playing competitive card games, it really does speak volumes.